greglank/greglank.github.io/ai.md

 <a href="images/ml/act-to-hc_model.png"><img src="images/ml/act-to-hc_model.png" alt="Act-to-HC Model" width="60%"></a>

-Once trained, an Act-to-HC model can then be used to directly predict a player's range of hole cards given an observed set of actions and game state:
+Once trained, an Act-to-HC model can then be used to directly predict a player's range of hole cards given an observed player action and game state:

 [![Act-to-HC Workflow](images/ml/act-to-hc_workflow.png)](images/ml/act-to-hc_workflow.png)